Congressional Country Club: Major championships

 The first major championship at Congressional was the U.S. Open in 1964, won by Ken Venturi in oppressive heat with a score of two under par in the last Open to finish with two rounds on Saturday.
 A dozen years later, the PGA Championship was held at Congressional in 1976.
 With the course playing as a par 70, 1970 champion Dave Stockton sank a par-saving putt on the 72nd hole to win his second PGA Championship by one stroke at 281 (+1).
 The second U.S. Open at Congressional was played in 1997.
 Ernie Els, the 1994 champion, won his second U.S. Open with a score of four under par.
 The Blue Course hosted again in 2011, and 22-year-old Rory McIlroy of Northern Ireland won his first major at 16 under par, a U.S. Open record, with a victory margin of eight shots.

-Congressional has hosted one senior major, the U.S. Senior Open in 1995, won by Tom Weiskopf, four strokes ahead of runner-up Jack Nicklaus.
-It will host its first women's major in 2022 with the Women's PGA Championship, which is scheduled to return in 2027.
+Congressional has hosted two senior major, the U.S. Senior Open in 1995, won by Tom Weiskopf, four strokes ahead of runner-up Jack Nicklaus and the 2025 Senior PGA Championship won by Ángel Cabrera.
+It hosted its first women's major in 2022 with the Women's PGA Championship, won by Chun In-gee.